umami-hep/umami/README.md

 - unit tests
 - integration tests

-More details can be found [here](https://umami.docs.cern.ch/development/)
+More details can be found [here](https://umami.docs.cern.ch/setup/development/).

 ## Preprocessing

-For the training of umami the ntuples are used as specified in the section [MC Samples](https://umami.docs.cern.ch/mc-samples/).
+For the training of umami the ntuples are used as specified in the section [MC Samples](https://umami.docs.cern.ch/preprocessing/mc-samples/).

-The ntuples need to be preprocessed following the [preprocessing instructions](https://umami.docs.cern.ch/preprocessing/).
+The ntuples need to be preprocessed following the [preprocessing instructions](https://umami.docs.cern.ch/preprocessing/preprocessing/).

-## DL1r instructions

-If you want to train or evaluate DL1r please follow the [DL1r-instructions](https://umami.docs.cern.ch/DL1r-instructions/).

-## DIPS instructions
+## Training

-If you want to train or evaluate DIPS please follow the [DIPS-instructions](https://umami.docs.cern.ch/Dips-instructions/)
+If you want to train or evaluate DL1r or DIPS please follow the [Training-instructions](https://umami.docs.cern.ch/trainings/train-instructions/).